WorldHealthOrganization/tbsequencing-bioinfoanalysis/README.md

 ### Variant annotation

-* Creates temporary resources
+1. Creates temporary resources
-* Requests from the database new variants only (i.e. unannotated)
+2. Requests from the database new variants only (i.e. unannotated)
-* Download references from the NCBI
+3. Download references from the NCBI (gff format)
-* Processes references to create SnpEff configuration files
+4. Processes references and creates SnpEff configuration files
-* Annotates the new variants, transform them for loading into the database
+5. Annotates the new variants, transform them for loading into the database
-* Normalizes the newly inserted data
+6. Normalizes the newly inserted data

 ### Calculate statistics pipeline